vectara/vectara-docs/www/docs/api-reference/app-clients/create-app-client.md

 - `api_roles` - Specifies the API roles associated with the client credentials as `owner`, `administrator`, `billing_administrator`, or `corpus_administrator`.

-The response includes the `app_clients` object that contains the assigned App Client ID, name, description, client ID used within the OAuth flow, client secret, API roles, and API policy.
+The response includes the assigned App Client ID, name, description, client ID used within the OAuth flow, client secret, API roles, and API policy.

 ## REST 2.0 API URL